-Whether you are an experienced or novice kayaker, it’s always good to have a handy guide to refer to when you’re planning your annual (or monthly) kayaking trip.
+Whether you are an experienced or novice kayaker, it’s always good to have a handy guide to refer to when you’re planning a kayaking trip, be it annually or monthly (you lucky).
 With the excitement of the event, it’s all too easy to miss something during your preparation.

 Now, take note, the last thing you want is to be caught up sh*t creek without a paddle.